realA10001986/Time-Circuits-Display/README.md

 - a user-programmed *last time departed* is only stored to flash memory when programmed through the keypad menu, but not if the result of a time travel.
 - *present time* is always reset to actual present time upon power-up.

-If you want your device to display exactly the same after a power loss, choose persistent (and set the Time-rotation Interval to 0).
+If you want your device to display exactly the same after a power loss, choose persistent (and set the Time-cycling Interval to 0).

-If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in flash memory, choose "non-persistent", and program your times through the keypad menu (and set the Time-rotation Interval to 0).
+If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in flash memory, choose "non-persistent", and program your times through the keypad menu (and set the Time-cycling Interval to 0).
 Those times will never be overwritten in flash memory by later time travels.
 Note, however, that the times displayed might actually change due to time travels.

-Note that a non-zero Time-rotation Interval will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
+Note that a non-zero Time-cycling Interval will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
 This cycling will, however, be paused for 30 minutes after you entered a new destination time and/or travelled in time.

 ## Night mode